Hit-and-run victim dies after 7 months in coma, Family wants charges

 His passenger stayed in the vehicle, was interviewed by police and later released.

+An arrest was made in this case.
+However, the Queens District Attorney's Office declined to prosecute for lack of evidence.

-Anderson's family is wasting no time asking for help identifying the driver so the NYPD to make an arrest.
+Anderson's family is wasting no time now asking for help identifying the driver so the NYPD to make a new arrest.

 "It's not fair because I got robbed of a twin brother," Michael Anderson said.
 "I just really want the person that did this to pay.
 And that's it."